nlw93/ctfs/docs/HackTheBox/nibbles.md

+# Nibbles

+## Recon
 Port scan shows an Apache webserver running on port 80.
 Going to the site reveals a static HTML page.
 In the HTML comments there is a reference to the `/nibbleblog/` site.

 Ran feroxbuster agains this directory and found `/admin/` as wel as `/admin.php`.
 The second is a login page.

+## Getting help
 Got stuck here, I tried SQL injections, bruteforce and other tactics, but the password is the name of the box.

-SMH, better add this to the Ragrats list.
-Maybe I should add a word scraper to create a dictionary and run that against logins if I get stuck like lthis in the future.
-User: `admin`
+> User: `admin`
-pass: `nibbles`
+> pass: `nibbles`

+## Exploitation
 Searching for nibbles in metsploit is the follwing module: `exploit/multi/http/nibbleblog_file_upload` This exploit matches our target application's version.
 I provided credentials achieved inthe last step which gave a shell as a normal user.
 I was able to get user.txt